 TechWare Pro knee brace support

-The breathable material is moisture wicking and the non-slip silicone strips keeps it in place so it’s comfortable during your entire hike, while other knee braces tend to slip down.
+The breathable material is moisture-wicking and the non-slip silicone strips keep it in place so it’s comfortable during your entire hike, while other knee braces tend to slip down.
 The Velcro straps offer an even support which makes it more comfortable.

 - Even protection with bidirectional support